thisarakaushan/Sales-Management-System/README.md

 2. Open the project in your preferred Java development environment (e.g., Eclipse, IntelliJ).

+3. Map the methods and control the user request from `struts.xml` file.

-3. Configure your database connection details in the `applicationContext.xml` and  `hibernate.cfg.xml` files.
+4. Configure your database connection details in the `applicationContext.xml` and  `hibernate.cfg.xml` files.

-4. Build and deploy the project on your Apache Tomcat server.
+5. Build and deploy the project on your Apache Tomcat server.

-5. Access the application by navigating to `http://localhost:8080/Sales-Management-System` in your web browser.
+6. Access the application by navigating to `http://localhost:8080/Sales-Management-System` in your web browser.

 ### Features